josterand/dotfiles/docs/README.md

 ## Overview

 ## Philosophy
-This is a Rice I built from scratch, specifically designed to work with the **BSPWM** Window Manager.
-It embodies a philosophy of minimalist yet functional design, allowing users to focus on the essential tasks at hand.
+This is a rice I built from scratch, specifically designed to work with the **bspwm** Window Manager.
+It embodies a philosophy of minimalistic yet functional design, allowing users to focus on essential tasks.

-This Rice features a minimalist *single-bar* setup that includes key infotainment elements users might need.
-It’s my flagship Rice that I’ll continue to use.
-As long as I stick with **BSPWM**, refinements, updates, new functionalities, and improvements will keep coming!
+This rice features a minimalist *single-bar* setup that includes key infotainment elements users might need.
+It’s my flagship rice that I plan to continue using.
+As long as I stick with **bspwm**, refinements, updates, new functionalities, and improvements will keep coming!

 ## System
 - **Operating System**: Linux Mint